 Regardless of what some think, witchcraft opens the door to demonic forces.
 Package them in the latest fashion or present them on Hollywood’s silver screen, but there are no such things as good demonic powers.
 Jesus said, "The thief cometh not, but to steal, and to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly" (John 10:10).
 It would be best for all to take heed to His Word.

 Witchcraft is a real demonic power that can be released through things like words, spells, amulets, charms, occult powers, chants, magic, drugs, potions, or prophecies that tell people what to do.It’s far more than gathering in a forest to worship Mother Earth and hugging pine trees.
 Witchcraft is a power that affects people, gives demons a place to work, fights against people's minds, challenges the Church of Jesus Christ, slows down the growth of the church, hurts families, marriages, and relationships, and keeps the Gospel of Jesus Christ from spreading.

-Witchcraft, however, is more common that one would think.
+Witchcraft, however, is more common than one would think.
 I want to break away from the traditional look at witchcraft and explore some other manifestations of this evil force.
 I know a true born again believer would never cast a spell or drink a potion, but could there be other forms of witchcraft mentioned in the Bible?
-Let’s take a look at witchcraft operations from a different perspective, through the old fallen nature--the flesh.
+Let us examine witchcraft operations from a different angle, through the old fallen nature—the flesh.